+4.3.1 Producer

-4.3.1 Producer.
-This section presents the algorithms used by information producer, the probe, to synchronize its slot reservation within the channels.
+This section presents the algorithms used by the information producer, the probe, to synchronize its slot reservation within the channels.

 The overall call-graph presented in this section can be summarized as follow.
-When an event is to be written, space is reserved by calling RESERVESLOT(), which calls TRYRESERVESLOT() in a loop until it succeeds.
-Then, PUSHREADER(), SWITCHOLDSUBBUF(), switchnewsubbuf and ENDSWITCHCURRENT() (not expanded in this paper for brevity) are executed out-of-order to deal with sub-buffer change.
+When an event is to be written, space is reserved by calling RESERVESLOT(), which calls TRYRE-SERVESLOT() in a loop until it succeeds.
+Then, PUSHREA-DER(), SWITCHOLDSUBBUF(), SWITCHNEWSUBBUF() and ENDSWITCHCURRENT() (not expanded in this paper for brevity) are executed out-of-order to deal with sub-buffer switch.
 After the event data is written to the slot, COMMITSLOT() is called to increment the commit counter.

 The write count and read count variables have the largest size accessible atomically by the architecture, typically 32 or 64 bits.
 Since, by design, the sub-buffer size and the number of sub-buffers within a buffer are powers of two, a LSB (Least Significant Bit) mask can be used on those counters to extract the offset within the buffer.
-The MSBs (Most Significant Bits) are used to detect the improbable occurrence of a complete buffer wrap-around nested on top of the local CAS loop in flight recorder mode.
-Such overflow, if undetected, could cause a timestamp to go backward in a buffer.
+The MSBs (Most Significant Bits) are used detecting the improbable occurrence of a complete buffer wrap-around nested on top of the LCAS loop in flight recorder mode.
+Such overflow, if undetected, could make time-stamps appear to go backward in a buffer when moving forward between two physically contiguous events.